EyeRAPro/CamYOBAAuto/README.md

 YOBA Scanner
 =====

-My first attempt to make VNC scanner gui.
+My first attempt to make VNC scanner gui with some things like parser and semi-automatic filter.

 Current version only have scanner.